Assignment 1 – Due Friday March 29 2019

 - Check that the data is all in the right places, if it is, click Next, give the table a name then click Finish

 - In the window which opens, click on the Map of Latitude tab – you should see a map of the area you are looking at with red dots at each location you specified.
-Click on a dot and the information you entered will be shown in a pop-up box (you can change the display format – see tutorial )
+Click on a dot and the information you entered will be shown in a pop-up box – the cursor icon has to have a pointing finger for this to happen (you can change the display format – see tutorial )

 - Click Tools > Publish, then click the Change Visibility link